 Men in the United States are at risk for a variety of acute and chronic health problems.
-Approximately 1 in 9 will be diagnosed with prostate cancer at some point, making it the second-most common cancer among American men, and the American Cancer Society estimates that over 30,000 men will die of this disease in 2019.1 Testicular cancer is less common than prostate cancer, affecting 1 in every 250 males, but it typically affects much younger men and boys, with an average age at diagnosis of just 33.1 In addition, more than three-quarters of the 80,000 Americans who will be diagnosed with bladder cancer this year are men, and nearly 13,000 men are expected to die from this cancer in 2019.1 Men are also more likely to suffer from common chronic illnesses.
-Cardiovascular disease causes 1 of every 4 deaths in men, and a large majority of sudden cardiac events occur in men.2 Furthermore, men are more likely to be diagnosed with opioid use disorders.3
+Approximately 1 in 9 will be diagnosed with prostate cancer at some point, making it the second-most common cancer among American men, and the American Cancer Society estimated that over 30,000 men died of this disease in 2019.1 Testicular cancer is less common than prostate cancer, affecting 1 in every 250 males, but it typically affects much younger men and boys, with an average age at diagnosis of just 33.1 In addition, more than three-quarters of the 80,000 Americans who will be diagnosed with bladder cancer this year are men, and nearly 13,000 men were expected to die from this cancer in 2019.1 Men are also more likely than women to suffer from common chronic illnesses.
+Cardiovascular disease causes 1 of every 4 deaths in men, and a large majority of sudden cardiac events occur in men.2 Furthermore, men are more likely than women to be diagnosed with opioid use disorders.3